ahmadesh/Udacity-CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goals of this project is to make a pipeline that finds lane lines on the road.
-* Reflect on your work in a written report

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

-### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of the pieline:

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+1- Conversion to grayscale
+2- Masking the grayscale image with white and yellow color masks 3- Gaussian blur with kernel 5
+4- Canny edge detection
+5- Region of interest masking
+6- Hough transform and draw-line() function to detect the left and right lines and drawing them on the image 7 - Overlaying the line image on original image.

 ![alt text][image1]